rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 * ***Fundemental:*** We knew that DNA from dead human cells is shed into blood.
 Micro-organisms should be subject to this same process.
 The question made physical sense.

 * ***Zero cost data:*** We had cell-free DNA sequencing data for thousands of transplant samples.
-We could mine these and extract the exhuast (non-human sequencess) that were not previously analyzed.
+We could mine these and extract the non-human sequencess that were not previously analyzed.

 * ***Easily testable:*** We had indepndent clinical tests for infection disease for most of the samples.
 The non-human cell-free DNA signal could be correlated with these tests.